 Close Contact Cohorts and increased screening for COVID-19 - protocol for TV production

 This document builds on the industry wide guidelines (TV Production Guidance Managing The Risk of Coronavirus (COVID-19) in Production Making) outlining a high-level framework for the effective assessment and management of Coronavirus (COVID-19) risk in TV production.

 BFC high-end TV & film production guidance (Last updated 4th October 2021)

 The BFC document is intended to provide high-level guidance to manage COVID-19 specific risk in producing film and high-end TV drama in the UK.
 In the case of high-end TV drama productions, the BFC guidance should be considered alongside the broadcaster guidance above.

 The BFC guidance document can be downloaded here.

-Film and TV quarantine exemption (updated Monday 18th January 2021)
+Film and HETV quarantine exemption (updated 22nd September 2021)

 TV productions quarantine exemption (updated Monday 18th January 2021)

-As of 4:00am on Monday 18th January, the quarantine exemptions for Television production, and HETV and film production no longer apply, meaning there are no relevant exemptions in place for productions.
+As of 4:00am on Monday 18th January, the quarantine exemption for Television production is no longer in place.

 The UK Screen Alliance has published guidance for safe working in visual effects and post-production during the pandemic.
 The guidance aims to provide a framework for post and VFX companies as they transition back to on-premises working with client attendance, whilst ensuring the safety of their employees, contractors, and clients (including producers).